 Lynn Monson: Executive Assistant

 a branch school for Hartford Ballet.
 Over the years, she has taught dance to all ages at a variety of organizations.
 She studied Labanotation at the Dance Notation Bureau and is a certified Labanotation teacher.
 She completed a BA in Dance at ASU and performed with the Thursday in the Dark Dance Co.
 At Carmel Community Arts & Technology Charter School, Lynn worked as the Director of Arts Education and Community Performance, Operations Manager and Executive Director.
 At Carmel, Lynn was able to connect and expand her dance expertise to the other arts and K-12 education.
 She briefly worked as a trainer for the City of Phoenix’s Artspace program.
 Lynn was a member of the team that wrote the Performance Objectives for the Arizona Dance Standards in 1997 and a member of the planning/writing team to revise the Arizona Dance Standards in 2005-06 and in 2015.
 She is a member of the Dance Notation Bureau, International Council of Kinetography Laban, National Dance Education Organization, former board member of the Arizona Alliance for Arts Education, and served on the board of the Arizona Dance Arts Alliance.
-Lynn was instrumental in the formation of the Arizona Dance Education Organization (AzDEO), and served as Secretary and President.
+Lynn was instrumental in the formation of the Arizona Dance Education Organization (AzDEO), and served as Secretary and President and has served as the Executive Assistant since 2009.
 She served as the State Affiliate on the NDEO board.